popdemtech/smartsite/walkthrough.md

 Type `nvm help` for further information.
 ```

-Practically, issue the following commands:
+Practically, issue the following command:

 <div class="filename">command line</div>

 ```
 $ mkdir ~/.nvm
-$ nano ~/.zshrc
 ```

-Copy and paste the script from the output within `.zshrc`, and use the command `source` to load the new configuration into the active terminal.
+Copy the indicated output and paste it into `.zshrc`, and use the command `source` to load the new configuration into the active terminal.

 <div class="filename">command line</div>

 ```
+$ nano ~/.zshrc
 $ source ~/.zshrc
 ```